jbaldivieso/pygrowup2/README.md

 (with the exception of MUAC for 5-19 years; see notes below about an additional data source).

-It has been tested on Python 3.10 and 3.12.
-(It has historically worked on Python 2.7 and earlier versions of Python 3.)
+It requires Python 3.10 or later.

 Installation
 ===